best things to do in fort kochi

 Jew Town, Fort Kochi

-At this point our driver started to get agitated when we wouldn’t go into the shop.
-He didn’t understand that there was no point, as we wouldn’t be buy anything at all.
+At this point, our driver started to get agitated when we wouldn’t go into the shop.
+He didn’t understand that there was no point, as we wouldn’t be buying anything at all.
 So, to keep the peace, we visited one shop.
-We looked at shirts that cost the equivalent of 80 GBP (US$130) and decided enough was enough.
-Our patience with Indian commercialism was done and we were dropped at the ferry.
+We looked at shirts that cost the equivalent of 80 GBP (US$130) and decided enough was enough and asked to be dropped at the ferry.

 Ferry Fort Kochi to Ernakulam